learn-co-curriculum/dsc-big-data-introduction/README.md

 The topic of "big data" has received a lot of hype lately, accompanied by a huge amount of interest from big businesses as it can potentially provide them data-driven decision-making abilities.
 Big data is one of the most discussed topics in business today across industry sectors, although it was barely known a few years ago.
 This lesson will focus on what big data is, why it is important, and the benefits it brings.

 Big data is no different than normal data that we have seen so far; it's only "bigger."
-This changes the analytical landscape that must be used as the huge size increase of the data requires specialist tools, techniques, and platforms.
+This changes the analytical landscape that must be used as the huge size increase of the data requires specialized tools, techniques, and platforms.
 It helps us solve new problems and find improved ways to find answers to old problems.

 ### Defining Big Data